 Option 2: Automatically update your audio driver (recommended)

-It’s a useful tool that automatically detects, downloads and installs the correct or missing drivers for your system.
-You don’t need to know exactly what system your computer is running or risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
+If you don’t have the time, patience and computer skills to update drivers manually, you can do it automatically with Driver Easy.
+It’s a useful tool that automatically detects any outdated drivers, then downloads and installs the latest drivers for your system.
+You don’t need to know exactly what system your computer is running or risk downloading and installing the wrong driver.

 1) Download and install Driver Easy.